unicef/publicgoods-toolkit/introduction.md

 privacy and security; how to plan for and build organizational readiness to capture the full value of your DPG; tips for improving procurement, including sample contract language; and how to analyze an existing FOSS product for adoptability.
-Key recommendations and suggestions for further reading are in the text and complemented with a list of additional resources and tools in the [Appendix](/unicef/publicgoods-toolkit/appendix-resources-tools).
-The paper also includes a checklist of recommendations and brief overviews of select exemplary 'open' projects, including a few DPGs.
+Key recommendations are highlighted at the beginning of every section, with additional recommendations and examples in the text.
+Suggestions for further reading can also be found in the text and complemented with a list of additional resources and tools in the [Appendix](/unicef/publicgoods-toolkit/appendix-resources-tools).
+The paper also includes a checklist of recommendations and [brief overviews of select exemplary 'open' projects, including a few DPGs]([Appendix](/unicef/publicgoods-toolkit/appendix-examples).

 Countries have different levels of knowledge and capabilities in open technologies and open development models.
 We believe this guide is